code-with-amitk/Code-examples/System-Design/Concepts/Cache/DB_Caches/Memcached/README.md

+**Memcached(In Memory Cache)**

-## Memcached?
+## Memcached
-- **What?** Open-source caching project using huge hash-table.
+- Open-source caching project using huge hash-table.
 It is helpful for websites caching data/objects in RAM from Databases.
 Can store upto 1 Million entries.
 - **How it stores data?**
   - Stores data as <key,value> pair.
 Implemented as LRU.
   - If the caching strategy is efficient, the number of trips to memcached wrt DB (10:1).